Alexander Beglov: Career

 From 1976 to 1978, he served in the USSR Armed Forces.

 From 1979 to 1985, he worked in engineering and management positions in construction organizations in Leningrad.

 From 1985 to 1988 – Head of the Department of Construction and Building Materials Industry of the Lensovet Executive Committee.

 From 1989 to 1990 – Head of the Social and Economic Department of the Leningrad Regional Committee CPSU.
 According to media reports, Beglov oversaw the housing development of the Kupchino, Rybatskoye, Lake Dolgoe microdistricts, the construction of the Aluminum Structures Plant, the Belayia Mel city urban wastewater treatment plant, the Olginsky wastewater treatment plant and the water pumping station in Rybatsky.
-In addition, Beglov supervised the construction of structures in different regions of Russia in the aftermath of the 1988 earthquake in Armenia.
+In addition, Beglov supervised the construction of structures in different regions of USSR's Russia in the aftermath of the 1988 earthquake in Armenia.

-From 1990 to 1991, he was deputy head of the capital construction department of the executive committee of the Leningrad Council.
+From 1990 to 1991 he was deputy head of the capital construction department of the executive committee of the Leningrad Council.

-From 1991 to 1997, he served as chief engineer and co-owner of the German-Russian joint venture Melazel.
+From 1991 to 1997 he served as chief engineer and co-owner of the German-Russian joint venture Melazel.
 The company had partnerships with the Committee on Foreign Economic Relations of St. Petersburg, which was headed by Vladimir Putin (at the same time, "Melazel" was re-registered as "Olympia-2000").
 According to media reports, Beglov acted as co-founder of the Aero Record, Ecotech and Baltikstroy enterprises, the Styk production and transport company, and the Business Partner publishing house.

 In 1994 he defended his thesis on the topic "Stability of reinforced concrete elements from the plane of bending", candidate of technical sciences.